 - Previous expired EAD card.
 Lenders will assume that the USCIS will continue to renew your residency status.

 Like everyone else who applies for a mortgage, you must prove to the lender that you can handle the monthly mortgage payments and that you have enough money to buy the house.

 - Income documents show that you can afford the mortgage payments.
 Depending on your job, the lender will typically want copies of your pay stubs, W-2 statements, and federal income tax returns.

 - Bank account balances confirms that you have enough money to buy the home.
 Provide your most recent statements covering two months.

-Compare conventional loans.
-See live rates and monthly payments, including mortgage insurance.
-Our real-time mortgage calculator is a free tool that shows you how much it will cost to buy a house.
+Use our Mortgage Calculator to see live rates and monthly payments, including mortgage insurance.
+It's a free too that shows you how much it will cost to buy a house.